moznion/aws-lambda-ddos-hangman/README.md

 - `networkAclId` (string):
   - network ACL ID to apply the rules

-You can use the library that is provided by this repository for this purpose if you use golang.
+You can use the library that is provided by this repository for this purpose if you use golang: [GoDoc](https://godoc.org/github.com/moznion/aws-lambda-ddos-hangman/execute/repo#DeniedApplicantRepo)

 ### Example